AC losses in macroscopic thin-walled superconducting cylinders: Discussion

-Finally, using the experimental data, it is possible to plot the critical field $H_c = h_c H_{ac}$ as a function of the external parameters such as temperature and excitation amplitude.
-Here, $H_{ac}$ is the amplitude of the applied ac magnetic field in Oe and $h_c\equiv(1-a)$ is defined within the framework of the PPMF model.
-Figure\,\ref{f8}(a) shows the temperature dependences of the critical field $H_c(T)$ and $\chi_1^{\prime\prime}(T)$ at a magnetic field of 2\,kOe for ac amplitudes of 0.196, 0.1, and 0.052\,Oe.
-The imaginary part of the ac susceptibility was measured at $H_{ac} = 0.196$\,Oe.
+Finally, it is possible to plot the critical field $H_\mathrm{c} = h_\mathrm{c} H_\mathrm{ac}$ as a function of the external parameters such as temperature and/or excitation amplitude.
+Here, $H_\mathrm{ac}$ is the amplitude of the applied ac magnetic field in oersted and $h_\mathrm{c}\equiv(1-a)$ is defined within the framework of the PPMF model.
+Figure\,\ref{f8}(a) shows the temperature dependences of the critical field $H_\mathrm{c}(T)$ and $\chi_1^{\prime\prime}(T)$ at a magnetic field of 2\,kOe for ac amplitudes of 0.196, 0.1, and 0.052\,Oe.
+The imaginary part of the ac susceptibility was measured at $H_\mathrm{ac} = 0.196$\,Oe and $0.1$\,Oe.
 The measurements were carried out in the point-by-point mode with decreasing temperature.
-This figure shows that $H_c$ increases with decreasing temperature and it saturates at sufficiently low temperatures.
-Note that the calculation of $H_c$ is meaningful when $H_c<H_{ac}$ and at sufficiently low temperatures $H_c$ becomes greater than $H_{ac}$.
-We have to mention that the calculation of the parameters of the $h_{int} (h_{ext})$ loops, and then $H_c$, is only possible if both $\chi_1^{\prime}$ and $\chi_1^{\prime\prime}$ are not equal to zero.
-However, at low temperatures $\chi_1^{\prime\prime}=0$.
-At high temperatures, $H_c(T)$ is a quadratic rather than a linear function of temperature, as one might expect.
-In Fig.\,\ref{f8}(b) we show the amplitude dependences of $H_{c}(H_{ac})$ at constant temperatures near the absorption peak.
-It is seen that at $T\geq T_m$, $H_c$ reaches a plateau, i.e. ceases to depend on $H_{ac}$, and as the temperature decreases, the plateau is reached at higher amplitudes.
-Hence, one can conclude that the calculations of $H_c$ are reliable only at $T\geq T_m$ in the plateau region.
+This figure shows that $H_\mathrm{c}$ increases with decreasing temperature, as expected, and it saturates at low temperatures.
+The beginning of empty symbols with decreasing temperature corresponds to the beginning of $H_\mathrm{c}$ saturation.
+Note that calculation of $H_\mathrm{c}$ is meaningful when $H_\mathrm{c}<H_\mathrm{ac}$ whereas at sufficiently low temperatures $H_\mathrm{c}$ becomes greater than $H_\mathrm{ac}$.
+It should be noted that $H_\mathrm{c}$ was calculated using the parameter $a$ obtained from fitting the experimental data with both $a$ and $b$ varied as two fitting parameters.
+The temperature dependence of the parameter $a\equiv 1 - h_\mathrm{c}$ can be deduced from the $H_\mathrm{c}(T)$ plot in Fig.\,\ref{f8}(a).